One size doesn’t fit all

 The FSC system had always considered small-scale and community forests.
-Many normative documents are relevant.
-But we have now taken it one step further and revised and developed several policy solutions with...
+Our policies, standards and procedures now take it one step further.

-Getting certified doesn't help if there is no way for small-scale forest owners and communities to connect to markets that value sustainability.
-This is why we are exploring both systemic and value chain...
+Getting certified doesn't guarantee connecting to markets that value sustainability.
+This is why we are exploring varying approaches.

 Building on Experience

 We have developed policy and market based tools and solutions after trying, testing, and developing internationally recognised and proven methodologies for over 25 years.
-Dive deeper into our history and learn more here.
+Dive deeper into our history.